Timberwolves cruise early, hold on late to defeat Rockets

 "Three missed [Lakers] layups already did that," Finch quipped.

-His team nearly ruined it even more for him by giving back most of its 27-point lead in the fourth, but the Wolves hung on and did their part Sunday in their last-minute pursuit of a guaranteed playoff spot at the No. 6 seed.
+His team nearly ruined it even more for him by giving back a large chunk of its 27-point lead in the fourth quarter, but the Wolves hung on and did their part Sunday in their last-minute pursuit of a guaranteed playoff spot at the No. 6 seed.

+"We got a lot of things to talk about," center Karl-Anthony Towns said.
+"We're not happy and proud of the showing we gave tonight as a team, as a team that says we're going to be a playoff team.
+All in all, we did get the win."

-Unfortunately for them, the Nuggets beat the Lakers and remained two games ahead with three to play for each team.
+Unfortunately for them, the Nuggets also got the win over the Lakers and remained two games ahead of Minnesota with three to play for each team.
 The Wolves have the tiebreaker over Denver.

+The Wolves finished the night shooting 59% and simply outscored Houston, which shot 57%.
+The Wolves cruised to a win — maybe a little too much — as Houston cut it to eight late, but got no closer until the very end.

+"We just wasn't in the game no more," Edwards said matter of factly.

-Sunday was mostly a cakewalk on the offensive end.
-The Wolves posted some impressive offensive numbers in the first half — 66% shooting and 9-for-21 from three-point range.
+That happened because most of Sunday was a cakewalk on the offensive end through three quarters.
+The Wolves posted some impressive offensive numbers in the first half – 66% shooting and 80 points.

-After a disinterested start, the Wolves first put some distance on the scoreboard Sunday in the first quarter as they got into their bench.
-Edwards had 23 points in the first half with nine of those coming from behind the three-point line, the rest seeming to come from above the rim.

-The Wolves really got going late in the first quarter, when they posted 42 points.
-Their five bench players, which included Josh Okogie filling in for the injured Patrick Beverley (ankle soreness), were a combined 11-for-15.
-They helped turn a 26-26 game into a 42-32 Wolves lead by the end of the first, when Jordan McLaughlin banked in a three at the buzzer.

 A few minutes after that he was flying to the hoop for another loud dunk.

-The Wolves coasted through the third quarter all while still shooting 66% and posting 116 points by the end of the quarter for a 116-92 lead.
+The Wolves coasted through the third quarter all while still shooting 66% and, by the end of the quarter, held a 116-92 lead.

-They Wolves tried their best to give the game away in the fourth with careless basketball and not much effort on the defensive end in the fourth quarter.
-Houston cut the lead to 134-126 with 1:48 to play.
-However, the the Wolves came up with enough stops and a Towns dunk to put the game away.
+The Wolves tried their best to give the game away in the fourth with careless basketball and not much effort on the defensive end in the period.
+Houston cut it to eight multiple times, but the Wolves had put them in too large a hole.

+"We did enough to give ourselves a cushion and survive a scary fourth quarter," Finch said.
+"Long road trip.
+We got a split [2-2].
+Keep ourselves alive and in the hunt for where we're trying to go."

+Added Towns: "All we need is wins.
+No matter how it comes.
+How ugly, how nice.
+How cute or how bad.
+Just get the win and then put ourselves in the position."